FreeCAD/FreeCAD-snap/docs/index.md

 snap install freecad --channel <experimental-build-name>
 ```

-When you're done testing the build, to return to the original build you were running just swap out the build name; for example: `stable` or `edge`
+When you're done testing the build, to return to the original build you were running just swap out the build name and refresh; for example: `stable` or `edge`
 ```shell
 snap install freecad --channel edge
 ```